ElectronSutra/venture/pages/your-artifacts/plum-garden-fangs.md

 _They fly through the air, tethered to your wrists by glowing Essence, and_ _drag your prey into your maw._

-Make grapple gambit against an opponent out to short range.
+Make a grapple gambit against an opponent out to short range.
 You use Martial Arts or Melee instead of Brawl for the gambit and control rolls.

 If you win control of the grapple, you drag your opponent into close range if they are not already.
 You _must_ make a savage action as your first action in